erindb/disease-whybot/README.md

 * Do people know what the treatments are?
 How effective they are?
 * Do people know what the causes are?
 How predictive they are?

+## Incremental data logging

+The file `log_data.php` contains the initial logic to log data.

+Navigating to `http://localhost:8000/log_data.php?input={%22some%22:%20%22data%22}&userid=erindb` will log `{"some": "data"}` to the file `erindb.txt`.
+If the file exists, it will append.
+If the file does not exist, it will be created.

 ## To Do List

 * conjunctions, disjunctions, negation